-The Bank reported two CRA Community Development loans in 2023, both representing the Bank's agreed-upon advances in Cinnaire's Mid-Atlantic Housing Loan Fund.
+The Bank reported two CRA Community Development loans in 2023, both representing the Bank advances in Cinnaire's Mid-Atlantic Housing Loan Fund.
 These advances contributed towards the redevelopment of the Compton Townhouse Apartments and the development of Riverside Phase 1, affordable housing projects, located within low-income census tracts on the eastside of Wilmington.

-The Bank has also held five potential community development transactions for examiner review.
-These transactions have strong community development attributes but were required to be reported on the Bank's CRA Small Business Register.
-These loans were to the Delaware Collage of Art & Design, Scout Café, Sycamore Hill Church, and two FHLB Banking on Business loans to Healing Pathways Counseling and Consulting.
+The Bank has also held four potential community development transactions for examiner review.
+These transactions had strong community development attributes but were required to be reported on the Bank's CRA Small Business Register.
+The loans were to the Delaware Collage of Art & Design, Scout Café, Sycamore Hill Church, and Healing Pathways Counseling and Consulting, in conjunction with the FHLB BOBIE program.